bedroom

 6. Dark Beige Warm Minimalist

 This color is particularly effective in bedrooms because it maintains warmth while still providing the restful qualities of darker hues.
-Pair dark beige walls with white ceiling and trim for a clean, modern look.
-Layer in natural textures—linen, jute, wool, light oak—to enhance the organic, calming feel.
-The result is a bedroom that feels serene and sophisticated, with enough warmth to feel cozy without feeling heavy.
+Pair dark beige walls with a white ceiling and trim for a clean, modern look.
+Layer in natural textures — linen, jute, wool, light oak — to enhance the organic, calming feel.

 • Choose a beige with warm, yellow undertones rather than cool gray undertones